 Members of Year 11 are invited to apply to be mentors to Year 7 pupils.
 This is a prestigious position and greatly sought after.
-Only pupils meeting the criteria stated on the application form will be appointed following interview.
-Announcements of all of the above appointments will be made in the school newsletter and announced in assembly where their badges will be presented from the head of senior school.

-School council
+School Council

 Pupils have the opportunity to represent their peers on the School Council which is chaired by the School Captains.